 Why an Advocate?

-family, a personal touchpoint and guide to care.
+An independent patient advocate is an ally to you and your providers, a personal touchpoint and guide to your care.

 A Board certified patient advocate (BCPA) is a professional credentialed by the Patient Advocate Certification Board (PACB).
 To receive this designation, they must demonstrate a broad base of knowledge, a high level of professional achievement and direct experience in patient advocacy.
 Board certified advocates pass a rigorous exam and commit to a code of ethics in their practice.
 They engage in ongoing professional development and recertification to maintain core competencies relevant to patient advocacy.
 Learn more here.